arkangelai/leukemia-cell-classification/README.md

 ### New features:

-* Improved the precision metrics of the algorithm
+* Improved the precision metrics of the algorithm (done)
-* Supports automatic segmentation of lymphocytes from a raw data
+* Supports automatic segmentation of lymphocytes from a raw data (done)
-* Build an API that handles the whole detection pipeline
+* Build an API that handles the whole detection pipeline (done)

 ### Prediction pipeline:
 The following process is performed to detect and predict lymphocites in thin blood smears: